cfl-temple/portfolio/_pages/team/yihsuan-huang.md

     year: 2026
 ---

-Ms. Yi Hsuan Huang's research interest was chip development.
+Yi Hsuan Huang is a master’s student in Electrical and Computer Engineering at Temple University